mcastling/mcastling.github.io/NUItutorials/animation.md

 <a name="workingexample"></a>
 ### Animation example

-A simple text animation example has been created to illustrate some of the principles outlined in this guide, including the use of
+A simple text animation example has been created to illustrate some of the principles outlined in this guide, including the use of the
 `AnimateBy`, `AnimateTo` methods and an alphafunction.

 Read the instructions in [Building NUI source code](setup-ubuntu.md#buildnui) of the ubuntu setup guide, which includes an explanation